-You see, what ended up happening over that weekend was a divine intervention.
-God met me in that apartment and He gave me a very clear indication that the man I was seeing wasn't the man for me.
+You see, what ended up happening over that weekend was divine intervention.
+God met me in that apartment and He gave me a very clear indication that the man I was seeing wasn’t the man for me.
 Nor was the life that I was choosing to live in that short weekend with him.

-Afterwards, we didn't talk to one another for about three weeks.
+Afterward, we didn’t talk to one another for about three weeks.
 The longest in over a year.

 I tried to process what had happened and I tried to explain it to him but he wouldn’t have it.
 The damage was done.
 We both knew that what we had would never work out.

 We drifted further apart and I drew closer to God.
-After having couple years pass us by, he tried to reconnect only to discover that I was already engaged with my Mr. Right.
+After having a couple of years pass us by, he tried to reconnect only to discover that I was already engaged with my Mr. Right.
 The guy whom I knew without a shadow of doubt was the right man for me.
 Needless to say, we do not talk to each other anymore.

 To this day I feel that had it not been for my prayers to God, I probably would’ve made the wrong choice.
 I probably would have gone through another relationship, without God, and things would’ve gone horribly wrong.